-From NUR190 last term, IF you did service at a site that offers tutoring/mentoring support related to math, you can continue your commitment to that site by doing math-related tutoring/mentoring.
+From NUR190 last term, if you did service at a site that offers tutoring/mentoring support related to math, you can continue your commitment to that site by doing math-related tutoring/mentoring.
 You must adhere to the site’s requirements, but you should not need to repeat any training or orientation sessions.
-For example, Kaimuki High School or IHS may be able to place you in an appropriate role this term, IF you have fulfilled a commitment with them last term.
+For example, Kaimuki High School or IHS may be able to place you in an appropriate role this term, if you have fulfilled a commitment with them the last term.
 Contact your site to inquire about the possibility.

 You must choose a site from the list above.
 Absolutely no “double-dipping” in any capacity – your ten hours must be done exclusively for this course.
 ONLY if you are doing 20+ hours of service-learning this term, you may count these ten hours for more than one course.

 If it’s your first time as a volunteer at the site you choose, you will need to attend training according to site policy.
 Training time does not count as “hours” but will be useful to you.
 Don’t miss the pre-scheduled trainings.